 OBJECTS IN THE EYE

+Working with cleaning products, garden chemicals, or industrial-grade substances can pose a risk to your eyes.
+To ensure safety, always wear the appropriate protective gear to prevent accidents.
+In case of an eye emergency, it's crucial to follow proper eye care guidance.
 If a chemical gets into your eye, wash your hands thoroughly before touching your face.
-Rinse your affected eye with cool, clean water for 15 minutes while waiting for medical help.
+Rinse your affected eye with cool, clean water for 15 minutes while waiting for medical help, and be aware of eye emergency symptoms to seek timely assistance.

 OBJECTS IN THE EYE